cphiep96/agency/memory-bank/progress.md

 4. Some page templates need additional WordPress integration

 ### Next Milestone
-The next milestone is to complete all page templates with proper WordPress integration and ensure responsive design works across all devices.
+The next milestone is to extend the WordPress Customizer integration to other homepage sections and complete the admin configuration features.